stemlaur/anki/README.md

 This usage paragraph will of course change as the project evolves.

+## The modules
+The modules are splitted into two:

+ - a module [domain](./domain/README.md) agnostic of any infrastructure concerns, exposing:
+    - the value objects and entities
+    - the domain services
+    - interfaces for the infrastruture
+ - a module [application](./application/README.md) where are gathered
+    - the entry point Main.java
+    - in-memory or fake infrastructure related classes

  ## Contribute
  - keep the domain free of any infrastructure related details
     - in order to be able to log and/or publish metrics [domain probe](https://martinfowler.com/articles/domain-oriented-observability.html)